Chronic obstructive pulmonary disease: Categorization

-Definition
+Emphysema and chronic bronchitis phenotypes

-Many definitions of COPD in the past have included chronic bronchitis and emphysema, but these have never been included in GOLD report definitions.
-Emphysema is defined as enlarged airspaces (alveoli) whose walls break down resulting in permanent damage to the lung tissue and is just one of the structural abnormalities that can limit airflow.
-The condition can exist without airflow limitation, but commonly it does.
-Chronic bronchitis is defined as a productive cough that is present for at least three months each year for two years, but does not always result in airflow limitation, although the risk of developing COPD is great.
-These older definitions grouped the two types as type A and type B. Type A were emphysema types known as pink puffers due to their pink complexion, fast breathing rate and pursed lips.
-Type B were chronic bronchitic types referred to as blue bloaters due to low oxygen levels causing a bluish color to the skin and lips and swollen ankles.
-These differences were suggested to be due to the presence or not of collateral ventilation, evident in emphysema and lacking in chronic bronchitis.
-This terminology was no longer accepted as useful, as most people with COPD have a combination of both emphysema and airway disease.
-These are now recognized as the two major phenotypes of COPD — the emphysematous phenotype and the chronic bronchitic phenotype.
+Historically, phenotypic definitions of COPD have often focused on symptoms of emphysema and chronic bronchitis.
+Emphysema involves enlarged air sacs in the lungs (alveoli) whose walls break down resulting in permanent damage to the lung tissue.
+Emphysema can exist without airflow limitation, but it commonly involves it.
+Other structural abnormalities can also limit airflow.
+Chronic bronchitis is defined as a productive cough that is present for at least three months each year for two years.
+It does not always result in airflow limitation, although the risk of developing COPD is great.

+Early categorizations grouped patients as type A and type B based on physical symptoms.
+Type A (emphysema types) were known as pink puffers due to their pink complexion, fast breathing rate, and pursed lips.
+Type B (chronic bronchitic types) were referred to as blue bloaters due to low oxygen levels causing a bluish color to the skin and lips and swollen ankles.
+Recently, it has been suggested that these early phenotypes may reflect unique underlying mechanisms: an "emphysematous phenotype" that involves destruction of air sacs (alveoli) and a "chronic bronchitis phenotype" associated with airway inflammation.
+Most people with COPD have a combination of symptoms reflecting both emphysema and airway disease.